 Do you love the look and feel of someone else’s print piece or website?
-Create a file and make sure you share that with your designer.
+Create an inspiration file you can share with your designer.
 Maybe you like the font here, the color of this, the way this logo looks, the navigation bar on this website.

 Megan Palicki, who has worked with dozens of designers at c|change inc. says, “In my experience, hiring a designer that truly thinks about the purpose and outcome of what you’re trying to accomplish with the design is key.
 The challenge is to know that yourself.
 Ask yourself what you would like the design to accomplish and make sure that is clearly communicated.
 Design that doesn’t accomplish a goal is futile.”